El Niño–Southern Oscillation: Climate change

+Investigations regarding tipping points

+The ENSO is considered to be a potential tipping element in Earth's climate.
+Global warming can strengthen the ENSO teleconnection and resulting extreme weather events.
+For example, an increase in the frequency and magnitude of El Niño events have triggered warmer than usual temperatures over the Indian Ocean, by modulating the Walker circulation.
+This has resulted in a rapid warming of the Indian Ocean, and consequently a weakening of the Asian Monsoon.

+Effects of ENSO on weather patterns

-El Niño affects the global climate and disrupts normal weather patterns, which as a result can lead to intense storms in some places and droughts in others.
+El Niño affects the global climate and disrupts normal weather patterns, which can lead to intense storms in some places and droughts in others.

 Tropical cyclones

 Most tropical cyclones form on the side of the subtropical ridge closer to the equator, then move poleward past the ridge axis before recurving into the main belt of the Westerlies.
 Areas west of Japan and Korea tend to experience many fewer September–November tropical cyclone impacts during El Niño and neutral years.
 During El Niño years, the break in the subtropical ridge tends to lie near 130°E, which would favor the Japanese archipelago.

+Based on modeled and observed accumulated cyclone energy (ACE), El Niño years usually result in less active hurricane seasons in the Atlantic Ocean, but instead favor a shift to tropical cyclone activity in the Pacific Ocean, compared to La Niña years favoring above average hurricane development in the Atlantic and less so in the Pacific basin.